 See how noodles are made at Holy Trinity Hungarian Church in East Chicago, Ind.

-Here are some of the most popular shapes of Hungarian noodles, all made from the same Basic Hungarian Egg Noodle Dough Recipe.
+Here are some of the most popular shapes of Hungarian noodles, all made from the same basic Hungarian egg noodle dough.
+The only one that uses a slightly different dough is the tarhonya or Hungarian egg barley dough.

 - Betû: (BEH-too) Alphabet-shaped noodles.